juergenweb/FrontendComments/README.md

 You don't have to worry about whether a comment has replies or not if you declare a comment as "SPAM" - it will be checked via a hook before saving.
 If replies are available, the status will be automatically changed to "SPAM with replies" by the hook function.

-In addition, the reply link symbol and the "Like" or "Dislike" buttons will be removed from this comment.
+In addition, the reply link symbol and the "Like" or "Dislike" buttons will be removed from this comment (Default output -> no CSS framework).

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/comment-banned.png?raw=true)